Our lives are so full already, just trying to get by, get the kids grown and where they need to go, make it to work on time and keep afloat.

-- We must GO to where God is at work.
+- GO to where God is at work.

 We need to be bold in our work, in pushing beyond where we feel safe.

-This weekend, we were busy writing and looking at our hurts and connecting all of it up with our work at the Story Vision Fiction retreat.
+We’re busy, we’re thinking about a lot of things, writing and meeting people, and trying to look more critically at our hurts and connect them all up with our work.
+But the renewal part of this conference is essential.
 Writing real heart-level stuff, it’s so hard.
 I often don’t even want to talk about it.

 A while back I made a commitment to keep on track by trying to keep God in my mind and the truth of Jesus’ sacrifice before me at all times—as Oswald Chambers says, “banking everything on Jesus’ atonement, so that grace and my actions coincide.”

-Now that sounds very spiritual and I’m sure you’re all very impressed, but I didn’t say I achieved this.
+Now that sounds very spiritual and I hope you’re all very impressed, but notice I didn’t say I achieved this.
 I only tried to.